bitwiseworks/python-os2/Doc/library/syslog.rst

    keyword argument (default is :const:`LOG_USER`) sets the default facility for messages which do not have a facility explicitly encoded.

+   .. audit-event:: syslog.openlog ident,logoption,facility syslog.openlog

+   .. versionchanged:: 3.2
+      In previous versions, keyword arguments were not allowed, and *ident* was required.
+The default for *ident* was dependent on the system libraries, and often was ``python`` instead of the name of the Python program file.

 .. function:: closelog()